Native American name controversy

 There is an ongoing discussion about the terminology used by the Indigenous peoples of the Americas to describe themselves, as well as how they prefer to be referred to by others.
 Preferred terms vary primarily by region and age.
 As Indigenous peoples and communities are diverse, there is no consensus on naming.

-After Europeans reached the Americas, they called most of the Indigenous people collectively "Indians".
-The distinct people in the Arctic were called "Eskimos".
-Eskimo has declined in usage.
+Since the European colonization of the Americas, the blanket term Indian referring to all Indigenous peoples has remained widespread in both formal and informal discourse.
+This term was first applied by the Italian navigator Christopher Columbus, reflecting his purported belief that he had reached the East Indies when he landed in the Antilles on his 1492 voyage.
+As a general exception, Eskimo was instead applied to all of the Indigenous peoples of the Arctic, though this term has declined in usage.

 When discussing broad groups of peoples, naming may be based on shared language, region, or historical relationship, such as Anishinaabeg, Tupi–Guarani-speaking peoples, Pueblo-dwelling peoples, Amazonian tribes, or LDN peoples (Lakota, Dakota, and Nakota peoples).

-Although "Indian" is the most common collective name, many English exonyms have been used to refer to the Indigenous peoples of the Americas (also known as the New World), who were resident within their own territories when European colonists arrived in the 15th and 16th centuries.
-Some of these names were based on French, Spanish, or other European language terminology used by earlier explorers and colonists, many of which were derived from the names that tribes called each other.
+Although Indian is the most common collective name, many English exonyms have been used to refer to the Indigenous peoples of the Americas (also known as the New World), who were resident within their own territories when European colonists arrived in the 15th and 16th centuries.
+Some of these names were based on terminology in French, Spanish, or other European languages spoken by earlier explorers and colonists, many of which were derived from the names that tribes called each other.
 Some resulted from the colonists' attempt to translate endonyms from the native language into their own, or to transliterate by sound.
 In addition, some names or terms were pejorative, arising from prejudice and fear, during periods of conflict (such as the American Indian Wars) between the cultures involved.

 In the 20th and 21st centuries, there has been greater awareness among non-Indigenous peoples that Indigenous peoples in the Americas have been active in discussions of how they wish to be known.
 Indigenous people have pressed for the elimination of terms they consider to be obsolete, inaccurate, or racist.
-During the latter half of the 20th century and the rise of the Red Power movement, the United States government responded by proposing the use of the term "Native American" to recognize the primacy of Indigenous peoples' tenure in the country.
-The term has become widespread nationally but only partially accepted by various Indigenous groups.
+During the latter half of the 20th century and the rise of the Red Power movement, the United States government responded by proposing the use of the term Native American to recognize the primacy of Indigenous peoples' tenure in the country.
+The term has become widespread nationally, but only partially accepted by various Indigenous groups.
 Other naming conventions have been proposed and used, but none is accepted by all Indigenous groups.
 Typically, each name has a particular audience and political or cultural connotation, and regional usage varies.

-In Canada, the term "First Nations" is generally used for peoples covered by the Indian Act, and "Indigenous peoples" used for Native peoples more generally, including Inuit and Métis, who do not fall under the "First Nations" category.
+In Canada, the term First Nations is generally used for peoples covered by the Indian Act, and Indigenous peoples used for Native peoples more generally, including Inuit and Métis, who do not fall under the "First Nations" category.
 Status Indian remains a legal designation because of the Indian Act.